Caesar LaMonaca: Career

 In 1931, he formed the Greater Miami Boys Drum and Bugle Corps, which he headed until 1955.
 That drum corps traveled the world and won several competitions, apart from the Harvey Seeds, Legion corps.
 At one point the depression-era WPA was used creatively to assist out-of-work musicians and as many as 14 teachers were paid to assist the drum corps, which swelled to over 360 members.

 LaMonaca is also cited as the creator of the West Palm Beach Municipal Band, which he led until 1930.

 He was not only a great conductor, but an educator.
 From 1946 to 1955, he organized and directed a youth symphony that performed twice weekly during the summer months at the Bayfront Park bandshell while his symphonic band was on hiatus.
+In 1954, LaMonaca honored the memory of bandleader Glenn Miller by conducting Miller's music at his weekly concert when the bandleader's movie premiered in Miami.

 LaMonaca's legacy was not only that of a great entertainer, but someone who was a keystone of South Florida history.
 His concerts remain in the memory of many Miamians who didn't have television and went to Bayfront Park on Friday and Saturday nights for his concerts.
 His students went on to both teach and perform.
 His students in the Greater Miami Boys Drum Corps included Wade Buff and Gene Adkinson, who later formed The Dreamers.
 His own son, Caesar V. LaMonaca, attended Juilliard and played French Horn with the New Orleans and Houston Symphonies, before moving on to become a piano tuner.
 Canadian Brass member Martin Hackleman was a student of his.

 During his final concert at Bayfront, the elder Lamonaca fell from the podium and broke his hip.
 He never conducted in public again.